-Many people who reject the Biblical doctrine of the Trinity do because of confusion and misunderstanding.
-They think we are saying that the Bible teaches that God is one person and God is three persons at the same time and in the same way.
-If that was actually what we were saying, then the Trinity would indeed be a logical contradiction.
-However, when properly understood that God is one “being” who exists as three “persons” and we understand the difference between the words, “being” and “person,” then there is no logical contradiction in the Trinity.
+Many people who reject the biblical doctrine of the Trinity do because of confusion and misunderstanding.
+They think we are saying the Bible teaches that God is one person and God is three persons at the same time and in the same way.
+If that was actually what we were saying then the Trinity would indeed be a logical contradiction.
+However, when properly understood that God is one “being” who exists as three “persons,” and we understand the difference between the words “being” and “person,” then there is no logical contradiction in the Trinity.
 The fact of the matter is that God is simply a different kind of being than human beings, containing more persons in His existence than humans.
-Some will say, “But there is nothing else like this to which we can point!”
-We, as Christians say, “Amen.
+Some will say “but there is nothing else like this to which we can point!”
+We as Christians say “Amen.
 There is no one like our God!”
-It is exactly for this reason that we should not try to explain God by comparing Him to things in this world because there is nothing to which He can be compared.
+It is exactly for this reason that we should not try to explain God by comparing Him to things in this world, because there is nothing to which He can be compared.